criblio/appstream_apps/README.md

 # Node Applications
 The app node/nodehttp.ts is a basic HTTPS server.
 It will display results from an https request on stdout.
 Check out the source in node/nodehttp.ts for directions on how to use the app.

+# Build Scope
+There is a container build environment that builds everything you need from master.

+## Build the Container
+From the appstream_apps directory: docker-compose build --build-arg ssh_prv_key="$(cat ~/.ssh/id_rsa)" --build-arg ssh_pub_key="$(cat ~/.ssh/id_rsa.pub)" scope

+## Build Scope
+From the appstream_apps directory: docker run --attach STDIN --attach STDOUT --interactive --rm -v "$PWD":/scope/lib/linux -v "$PWD/..":/scope/scope -w /scope appstream_apps_scope /scope/scope.sh build

+This will put libscope.so and the scope executable in the appstream_apps directory.
+You can run test apps form there.